Print and PDF Options

 Topics vary from year to year.

-Prerequisite(s): second-year standing, or permission of the School of Indigenous and Canadian Studies.
+Prerequisite(s): second-year standing, or permission of the Indigenous Studies program.

 Seminar three hours per week.